The trivial fiber topology and framed motives over the integers: tf -Nisnevich strict homotopy invariance

 \begin{prop} Suppose $Z\not\hookrightarrow B$ is a closed subscheme of dimension zero and the base scheme $B$ is one-dimensional.
 If $\tf$-Nisnevich \SHI holds on $\Sm_{Z}$ and $\Sm_{B-Z}$, then $\tf$-Nisnevich \SHI holds on $\Sm_{B}$. \end{prop} \begin{proof} In view of \Cref{rm:SHIdim0NistfNis}, since $\tf$-Nisnevich strict ${\mathbb A}^{1}$-invariance holds on $\Sm_Z$ by assumption, \Cref{th:DiffSmScZ} implies $\tf$-Nisnevich strict $\A^{1}$-invariance on $\SmBcZ$.
 Using that $\tf$-Nisnevich strict ${\mathbb A}^{1}$-invariance holds on $\Sm_{B-Z}$ by assumption, we conclude $\tf$-Nisnevich strict ${\mathbb A}^{1}$-invariance on $\SmB$ by appealing to \Cref{th:LocNisZSHI}. \end{proof}

 We are ready to prove our final permanence result about strict $\A^{1}$-invariance.
+In the proof we use that Nisnevich \SHI holds over every residue field of the base scheme.

 \begin{theorem} Let $B$ be a base scheme of dimension one.
-If Nisnevich \SHI holds over every residue field of $B$, then $\tf$-Nisnevich \SHI holds on $\Sm_{B}$. \end{theorem} \begin{proof} Owing to \Cref{lm:baselocality} we may assume $B$ is a local scheme.
-If $z\in B$ is the unique closed point, our assumption shows that Nisnevich \SHI holds on $\Sm{z}$ and $\Sm_{B-z}$.
+Then $\tf$-Nisnevich \SHI holds on $\Sm_{B}$. \end{theorem} \begin{proof} Owing to \Cref{lm:baselocality} we may assume $B$ is a local scheme.
+If $z\in B$ is the unique closed point, our assumption shows that Nisnevich \SHI holds on $\Sm_{z}$ and $\Sm_{B-z}$.
 Since $z$ and $B-z$ are zero-dimensional the $\tf$-topologies on $\Sm_z$, $\Sm_{B,z}$, $\Sm_{B-z}$ are trivial by \Cref{prop:Proptftop}(iii).
 Thus $\tf$-Nisnevich strict ${\mathbb A}^{1}$-invariance is equivalent to Nisnevich \SHI for these categories.
 To conclude the proof, we use \Cref{prop:SHIT_BmS-<SmZSmU}. \end{proof}